SamotSama/SamotSama/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Frontend Dev, currently learning React.
+- 🤔 &nbsp; Frontend Dev, currently focused on Next.js.
-- 🎓 &nbsp; Associate Degree Graduate in Programming @ TECLAB.
+- 🎓 &nbsp; Associate Degree Graduate in Programming @ <a href="https://www.teclab.edu.ar/carrera/tecnico-superior-en-programacion/">  Teclab Intituto Técnico Superior</a>
-- 💼 &nbsp; Working as a Front-End Developer @ No Country and  <a href="https://mobeus.com.ar/">Mobeus</a>
+- 💼 &nbsp; Working as a Front-End Developer @ <a href="https://www.nocountry.tech/">No Country</a> and <a href="https://mobeus.com.ar/">Mobeus</a>
 - 🌱 &nbsp; Learning Japanese as a hobbie/passion.

 <h3> 🛠 &nbsp;Tech Stack</h3>